nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CH1_TERMINAL_BASICS.md

 1. `rm` - remove a single file
 1. `rm -rf` - remove a directory and all of its contents

-Feel free to print out a [cheat sheet](https://drive.google.com/file/d/1j5ZtphlOuRe5kihL3fc3fy27mfnXVPV4/view?usp=sharing) or keep on on your desktop for quick reference.
+Feel free to print out a [cheatsheet](./images/CLI-cheat-sheet.pdf) or keep on on your desktop for quick reference.

 ## Videos to Watch